sc00berd00ber/The-Lucky-Ledger/README.md

 ---

-## 📦 Features
+# 📦 Core Features

-**🔐 User Login System**

-- Secure login using credentials stored in `users.csv`
-- Only see and interact with your own data

-**📥 Add Deposit**

-- Add income/positive transactions

-**💸 Make Payment**
+## 📥 Add Deposit

+- Record income or positive transactions.

+## 💸 Make Payment

-- Record expenses (automatically saved as negative amounts)
+- Record expenses, automatically storing them as negative amounts.

-**📂 Ledger View**
+## 📂 Ledger View

-- View All Transactions
+- View all transactions.

-- Filter by Deposits or Payments
+- Filter transactions by deposits or payments.

-- Generate Reports (by time or vendor)
+- Generate reports by time or vendor.

-**📊 Reports**
+## 📊 Reports

 - Month-to-Date

 - Previous Month

 - Year-to-Date

 - Previous Year
-- Search by Vendor

-**💾 Persistent Storage**
+- Vendor-based search

+## 💾 Persistent Storage

-- All transactions saved in `transactions.csv`
+- Transactions are saved in a CSV file (transactions.csv).

-- Transactions are user-specific
+- Each user's transactions are stored individually.

+# ✨ New Features
+## 🔐 User Login/Registration System

+- Secure login using credentials stored in users.csv.

+- Users can only access and interact with their own data.

+## 🎨 Emojis for Better Readability

+- Use of emojis to improve the user interface and highlight key functions.

+## 🧹 Organized Code Structure

+- Refactored and cleaned up code for better readability and maintenance.

 ---